Simoon234/Simoon234/README.md

 - :rocket: I'm learning for about year and a half.

-- :smile: Started with APIS, but later one I have started learning React.
+- :smile: Started with APIS, but later one, I have started learning React.